Federal Direct Loan Programs

 To login in and electronically sign your Master Promissory Note, you will need your FSA ID used to electronically sign your FAFSA.
 You will also be asked to provide two references (and corresponding name, address and telephone number).
 One reference should be your nearest relative.

 Federal Direct Graduate PLUS Loans

 Students may apply if they have matriculated in a degree-granting program, enrolled at least half-time (6 credits) for each semester they are seeking assistance, completed a Free Application for Federal Student Aid (FAFSA), and applied for their annual Federal Direct Unsubsidized Loan maximum.
 Approval is based on credit criteria.
 The maximum loan limit is the cost of education minus other aid received.
-Effective for loans first disbursed after July 1, 2018, the interest rate through the Federal Direct Graduate PLUS Loan Program is fixed at 7.60 percent.
-Federal Direct Graduate PLUS Loans are subject to loan fees of 4.264 percent for loans first disbursed on or after October 1, 2017 and loan fees of 4.248 percent for loans first disbursed on or after October 1, 2018.
+Effective for loans first disbursed after July 1, 2019, the interest rate through the Federal Direct Graduate PLUS Loan Program is fixed at 7.08 percent.
+Federal Direct Graduate PLUS Loans are subject to loan fees of 4.248 percent for loans first disbursed on or after October 1, 2018 and prior to October 1, 2019 and loan fees of 4.236 percent for loans first disbursed on or after October 1, 2019.
 Loan fees are deducted from loan proceeds prior to the disbursement of funds and borrowers are responsible for repayment of all such fees.
 Repayment on Federal Direct Graduate PLUS loans begins after the second disbursement, however, students enrolled at least half-time are eligible for deferment.
 Students may elect to receive a six-month grace period after the student graduates, drops below half-time status, or withdraws.